-This past December, I introduced legislation for the City to purchase 1557 Broadway Avenue, the building that houses the current senior center; it passed unanimously.
+The City officially purchased the building (1553 Broadway) in March of 2014.
 There will be a complete interior and exterior renovation of the building that will result in new space dedicated to senior center programming and community events.
 A public meeting will be held to gather feedback from the community in the near future so stay tuned to our website or call our office for more information!

 The Future is Bright on Broadway!

 The Urban Redevelopment Authority of Pittsburgh (URA) is the City of Pittsburgh's economic development agency, and they currently own four key vacant buildings along our Broadway Avenue business district.
-Our office meets with them monthly to discuss opportunitiesfor funding and brainstorm new uses for these prime spaces.
+Our office meets with them monthly to discuss opportunities for funding and brainstorm new uses for these prime spaces.
 About $1 million will be required to renovate these four buildings-- 1600, 1601, 1602 and 1619 Broadway Avenue-- some of which has already been committed by the URA and county grant programs.
-THe URA is applying for another grant from the County to complete their funding plan and mvoe forward with renovations of 1600 and 1601.
-With new businesses such as Brew on Broadway, the IGA Market on Broadway, Crested Duck Charcuterie and Casa Rasta, entrepreneurs and developers can easily see the potential of Beechview.
+The URA is applying for another grant from the County to complete their funding plan and move forward with renovations of 1600 and 1601.
+With new businesses such as Brew on Broadway, the IGA Market on Broadway, Crested Duck Charcuterie and Casa Rasta, entrepreneurs and developers can easily see the massive potential of Beechview.

 Revitalizing our City Parks

-South Pittsburgh is special for so many reasons, and one of my favorites is our plentitude of parks and greenspace.
-We are now working with the Beechview Athletic Association and the Department of Public Works to construct restrooms and a concession stand at Alton FIeld, where hundreds of kids play throughout the warm months.
-This is yet another project that has been on the books for years but has had trouble moving forward.
-We expect construction to take place in 2013.
+South Pittsburgh is special for so many reasons, and one favorite of locals is our plentitude of parks and greenspace.
+We are now working with the Beechview Athletic Association and the Department of Public Works to construct new restrooms and a concession stand at Alton Field, where hundreds of kids play throughout the warm months.

 In addition, we have cleaned up dumpsites in Seldom Seen Greenway, children spend their summers at the new spray park, playground equipment has been cleaned of vandalism, and the community garden across from Beechwood Elementary School is thriving.